Hippeastrum calyptratum: Physiology

 Several crinine-type alkaloids have been isolated from tissue of this species.
 The floral scent, which has been described as stale, sour, fermented, or similar to burnt plastic is composed of the following compounds: 1,8-cineole, perillene, camphor, linalool, limonene, g-terpinene, b-myrcene, sabinene, a-pinene, d-3-carene, and 3-hexanone.

 Taxonomy

 This species was first described under the name Amaryllis calyptrata by John Bellenden Ker Gawler (Ker Gawl.) in 1817.
 Later it was transferred to the genus Hippeastrum under the name Hippeastrum calyptratum by William Herbert (Herb.) in 1821.

 Etymology

 The specific epithet calyptratum is derived from the Latin calyptratum meaning "bearing a calyptra" or the Greek kalypto, kalyptra meaning "to hide" or "veil".

 Cultivation

 The cultivation is thought to be difficult by some growers unfamiliar with the specific needs of epiphytes.
-In contrast to other members of the genus, the subtrate should be coarse, aerated, and well drained for this species.
+In contrast to other members of the genus, the substrate should be coarse, aerated, and well drained for this species.